 Question: Is there are list of the best CrossFit garage gyms?
 I don’t think I have seen a list but there are many videos on Youtube.

-Question: Where do I purchase CrossFit equipment?
+Question: Where do I purchase equipment?
 Check out any of the links above to Rogue Fitness or other gear companies.

 Question: Is it worth it making your own workout powerack for crossfit?
 If you have a lot of time and knowledge of metal and working with it then go for it.

-Question: What is the best bar for CrossFit?
-That is a hard question but the best barbell for CrossFit workouts day in day out may be the Rogue bar.
+Question: What is the best bar for CF?
+That is a hard question but the best barbell for workouts day in day out may be the Rogue bar.

 Question: What is the minimum neccesary equipment for cross fit workouts?
 Check out the list above but I would say a pair of shorts, sports bra if your a gal, pair of running shoes and socks and have at it.
 You may want to have a jump rope and pull up bar next.